LeeRinji/rinji-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: MSc in Big Data Technology
+role: M.Sc. in Big Data Technology

 # Organizations/Affiliations to show in About widget
 organizations: